 KineticoPRO's Smart Start control box allows a versatile system set-up.
 One controller can start the same sequential backwash of multiple valves, regardless of their application.
 Multiple systems can be initiated with same signal.
-For systems using multiple valves that require independent control, one Base Smart Start controller is required for each Hydrus valve or one Elite+ Smart Start controller can control up to two independent Hydrus valves.
+For systems using multiple valves that require independent control, one Base Smart Start controller is required for each Hydrus valve.